deathtothecorporation/plunder-docs/overview/overview.md

 Sire is a sort of Lispy-Haskell whose purpose is to provide an ergonomic experience sitting between a programmer's goals and the resulting PLAN that achieves these goals (We'll get into [programming with Sire itself](sire/intro.md) a little later).
 Sire compiles _itself_ to the PLAN data model we saw above.

 Below is the entire PLAN specification.
-Remember, PLAN is basically just the lambda calculus but without an implicit environment.\
+Remember, PLAN is basically just the lambda calculus but without any need for an implicit environment.\
 Don't get scared off or try to understand it just yet (or even _ever_, if you so choose), we're just showing off that it can fit on one page:

 ```